 Series C in 2011

-DoubleVerify is a software platform specializing in digital media measurement, data, and analytics.
-Founded in 2008 and headquartered in New York City, the company offers solutions for online media verification and campaign effectiveness aimed at brand marketers, agencies, advertising networks, and digital publishers.
-Its technology ensures that digital advertisements are delivered in a brand-safe environment, are fully viewable, reach real individuals, and appear in the intended geographic locations.
+DoubleVerify is a software platform specializing in digital media measurement, data, and analytics, founded in 2008 and headquartered in New York City.
+The company offers solutions for online media verification and campaign effectiveness, catering to brand marketers, agencies, advertising networks, demand-side platforms, exchanges, and digital publishers.
+Its technology ensures that digital advertisements are delivered in brand-safe environments, are fully viewable, reach real individuals, and are targeted to the correct geographical locations.
 By providing consistent and unbiased data, DoubleVerify helps advertisers optimize the quality and return on their digital ad investments.
-The company generates revenue by charging a fee based on the volume of media transactions measured on its platform.
+The company generates revenue by charging a Measured Transaction Fee based on the volume of media transactions measured through its platform.

 Moat